 Light and Airy Vanilla Frosting Printable Recipe

-- ½ cup (1 stick) of butter, soft and at room temperature
+- 1/2 cup butter soft and at room temperature

 - Put the butter in a bowl first.
-Since I have a handy dandy Kitchen Aid mixer , I beat the butter pretty well after adding it to the bowl.
+Since I have a handy dandy Kitchen Aid mixer, I beat the butter pretty well after adding it to the bowl.
 You can do this with a hand mixer as well, of course.
-But, you know what?
-I'm pretty spoiled by my Kitchen Aid.

 - Add the powdered sugar a bit at a time to the butter, and cream them together.